GiantWizard/chemical-property-predictor/chemical_property_predictor/project_overview.md

 ## 11/16/2025

+Switched RMSE to MAPE
-After performing data cleaning steps, such as removing 0 variation features, removing non-organic substances, and removing outliers via the IQR method, R2 results are as shown:
+After performing data cleaning steps, such as removing 0 variation features, removing non-organic substances, and removing outliers via the IQR method, R2 and MAPE results are as shown:

 #### Melting Point:
+MAPE: 0.14
-R2: 0.64
+R2: 0.63
 #### Boiling point:
+MAPE: 0.10
 R2: 0.86
 #### Heat of Fusion:
+MAPE: 0.10
 R2: 0.79
 #### Heat of Vaporization:
+MAPE: 0.13
 R2: 0.82
 #### Critical Temperature:
+MAPE: 0.05
 R2: 0.92
 #### Critical Pressure:
+MAPE: 0.09
 R2: 0.91
 #### Flash Point:
+MAPE: 0.06
-R2: 0.91
+R2: 0.81

 As you can see the model is starting to have some actual predictive power.